Lanzante Limited: Motorsport history

 In 1996 Lanzante purchased their own McLaren GTR for use in the British GT Championship, as well as a Porsche 911 GT2 for BPR.
 The Porsche was also entered for Le Mans, but an invitation to partake in the race was not granted.
-Langton and Burdell remained in the Porsche, joined by Stanley Dickens and earned several podiums over the season, but Soames Langton suffered life-threatening injuries at the Nogaro round when the Lanzante Porsche crashed.
-In British GT the team's McLaren was driven by Ian Flux and James Ulrich, and won a race at Donington Park.
+Langton and Burdell remained in the Porsche, joined by Stanley Dickens and earned several podiums over the season, with a best finish of 2nd at Monza and Nurburgring.
+The final races of the season were challenging for the Lanzante Porsche, at Spa the team were disqualified from their 3rd place finish owing to Burdell not completing the required number of laps.
+At the penultimate Nogaro driver Soames Langton was involved in a serious crash driving the Lanzante Porsche, which left him in a coma and ultimately suffering from locked in syndrome.
+The team did not race at Zhuhai for the final race of the 1996 season.

+In the 1996 British GT, the team's McLaren was driven by Ian Flux and James Ulrich, and won a race at Donington Park.
 Although Flux and Ulrich lost the overall championship title to the drivers from Marcos, they did secure the title in the GT1 category.

-Lanzante did not return to modern motorsport again until 2003 when the company developed a Lotus Elise for British GT, with Dean Lanzante taking over driving duties.
+Lanzante did not return to modern motorsport again until 2003 when the company developed a Lotus Elise.
+The car debuted at Brands Hatch for the final round of the season, driven by Dean Lanzante and Chris Yandell.
+The pair finished 8th overall, and 2nd in their class.
 The Elise was later developed for the Britcar series, with Formula 1 designer Adrian Newey sharing driving duties.

-Since 2015, Lanzante has been responsible for the road conversions of the McLaren P1 GTR, previously a track-only car.
+Specialist vehicles

+Lotus 2-Eleven

+In 2020, Lanzante were commissioned to rebuild a Lotus 2-Eleven car to combine elements of the GT4 race car version that had competed in the likes of GT4 European Cup, Belcar and the British GT series.
+The vehicle received a number of upgrades including a full GT4 bodykit, roll cage, brakes, pedal box and respray to nardo grey from original black paint.